-The mission of the ISME Decolonising and Indigenising Music Education (DIME) SIG is to promote music education research, practice, and partnerships for and with Indigenous communities.
-The SIG provides an international forum to engage with research, practice and discussion with all who share an interest in this topic.
-The network contributes to the advancement of the discourse concerning decolonisation and Indigenisation in music education by stimulating discussion about theoretical, philosophical, methodological, policy, and applied issues.
+The mission of the DIME SIG is to promote music education research, practice and partnerships for and with Indigenous communities.
 Fundamental to this mission is the meaningful inclusion of Indigenous peoples’ voices and approaches for change at the intersection of music and education.

 The aim of the DIME SIG is to contribute to the advancement of the discourse concerning decolonisation and Indigenisation in music education by stimulating discussion about theoretical, philosophical, methodological, policy and applied issues.

 The DIME SIG accomplishes its mission by curating a sequence of world conference presentations that are designed to demonstrate the connection between theory and applied practice in decolonising and indigenising music education.

 The Indigenous reference group members are:

 - Te Oti Rakena (Ngāpuhi, Kai Tahu and Ngāti Ruanui, Aotearoa/New Zealand)